Pandemic profiteers and trademark pirates are taking advantage of these difficult times by selling counterfeit goods to an unsuspecting public.

 - Applying for enhanced protection on e-commerce and social media sites, including brand registry and brand gating on Amazon.

-If knockoff products do appear on the market, we help stop infringers in their tracks through takedown notices, enforcement actions and litigation.
+If knockoff products or bootlegs do appear on the market, we help stop infringers in their tracks through takedown notices, enforcement actions and litigation.
 Our team has extensive experience addressing product counterfeiting and piracy both in and out of court.
 Our services include the following:

 - Investigating infringers to discover where they are located.

 - Coordinating investigations within China, South America, and Central America regarding suspected counterfeiters.